radx98/birdseye/spec.md

 ### Clusters

-"Hide low quality clusters" switch with "i" icon next to it showing popup "Filter out clusters marked as low quality by the AI"

 Infobox "⚡ Clusters are automatically sorted by recency.
 Some (especially the largest ones) may be too broad or noisy"

-Table of clusters.
-Columns:
+"Hide low quality clusters" switch on the right above the table with "i" icon next to it showing popup "Filter out clusters marked as low quality by the AI"

+Scrollable table of clusters with the following columns.
+It's height is 75% of it's width.
 - Name
+- Number of Tweets [number]
+- Median Likes [number]
+- Total Likes [number]
+- Median Date [date]
+- Tweets per Month [chart]

+Three blocks in a row that show information on the cluster selected in the table.
+1. Selected Cluster (takes 50% of horizontal space)
     - Number of Tweets
-- Median Likes
     - Total Likes
     - Median Date
-- Tweets per Month

-Selected cluster info
-- Number of Tweets
-- Total Likes
-- Median Date
     - Summary "..."

-Most replied to: list of users with number of replies in brackets
+2. Most replied to: list of users with number of replies in brackets (takes 25% of horizontal space)

-Related Clusters: list of related clusters
+3. Related Clusters: list of related clusters (takes 25% of horizontal space)

 ### Yearly summaries